DivyanshMittal-exe/blog/_posts/2023-06-10-looting-india.md

 > The fundamental principle of the English has been to make the whole Indian nation subservient, in every possible way, to the interests and benefits of themselves.
 They have been taxed to the utmost limit; every successive province, as it has fallen into our possession, has been made a field for higher exaction; and it has always been our boast how greatly we have raised the revenue above that which the native rulers were able to extort. - F. J. Shore

-In places where they did not rule over directly, they installed rulers, who paid copious amounts of money in exchange of their thrones.
-The Nizam of Hyderabad for example was charged exprbant amounts in exchange for protection.
-The charge was so much, he was forced to borrow at 24% interest rate, from a bank established in 1814 by an associate of the Governor General.
+In places where they did not rule over directly, they installed rulers who paid copious amounts of money in exchange for their thrones.
+The Nizam of Hyderabad, for example, was charged exorbitant quantities in exchange for protection.
+The charge was so much he was forced to borrow at a 24% interest rate from a bank established in 1814 by an associate of the Governor General.

-A handful of agents were given the duty to collect taxes from the countryside.
-They were not entirely trusted by the British, so increasingly, written code governed the method and quantity of tax collection.
-While the local leaders collected taxes based on local conditions, and considering any calamities like drought, or even family circumstances like weddings and death, the British left no breathing room.
+A handful of agents were required to collect taxes from the countryside.
+They were only partially trusted by the British, so increasingly, written code governed the method and quantity of tax collection.
+While the local leaders collected taxes based on local conditions and considered calamities like drought or family circumstances like weddings and death, the British left no breathing room.

 The rules insisted landholders paid a fixed amount of money each month with rigorous punctuality.
 As a result, it brought dispossession and the collapse of a once-rich region’s wealth.

-In 1793,   Governor-General Lord Cornwallis introduced the The Permanent Settlement of Bengal act, under which, revenue was paid based on the amount of land owned, and not by the share of crops produced.
+In 1793, Governor-General Lord Cornwallis introduced The Permanent Settlement of Bengal Act, under which revenue was paid based on the land owned, not the share of crops produced.
 If the crop failed, you still had to pay the taxes.
-On some occasions, the tax, which was based on the potential value of the land, rather than the actual value, exceeded the revenue the land generated.
+On some occasions, the tax, which was based on the potential value of the land rather than the actual value, exceeded the revenue the land generated.

-The taxes they collected were of course not even returned back in the form of public goods and services, but were sent off to the British government.
+The taxes they collected were not even returned in the form of public goods and services but were sent off to the British government.

 After the first revolt of Independence in 1857, the King of England took over the administration of the empire.
-It paid the company for this privelege, which was redeemed (both principal and generous rates of interest) by taxing the Indians.
+It paid the company for this privilege, which was redeemed (principal and generous interest rates) by taxing the Indians.
 We literally paid for our own oppression.
 The salary of the Secretary of State for India in 1901, paid for by Indian taxes, was equivalent to the average annual income of 90,000 Indians.

 > ‘It is impossible to avoid remarking two facts as peculiarly striking, first the richness of the country surveyed, and second, the poverty of its inhabitants… The annual drain of £3,000,000 on British India has amounted in thirty years, at compound interest, to the enormous sum of £723,900,000.
 So constant and accumulating a drain, even in England, would soon impoverish her.
 How severe then must be its effects on India when the wage of a labourer is from two pence to three pence a day... - Montgomery Martin, 1835